Building my website Pt. 1

 Domain Registration / DNS

-I use Namecheap for my domain registration, I find it to be the easiest site to deal with, they generally try to stay out of your way with their upsold products.
+I use Namecheap for my domain registration.
+I find it to be the easiest site to deal with, and they generally try to stay out of your way with upsold products.
 My domain is pretty simple, but I do use Fastmail for my personal email server, so there is some extra setup that needed to be done to route SMTP and DKIM.
-The other setup is setting A records to point to my AWS intance that we will talk about in the Deployment section.
+The other setup is setting A records to point to my AWS instance that we will talk about in the deployment section.

 What is DNS?